zylon-ai/private-gpt/.github/README.md

 - `git add .`
 - `git commit -m "Implement cool feature in ec-private-gpt submodule."`
 - `git push origin IV-001-my-cool-feature`
-- create and submit Pull Request to merge the feature branch into the `ec-staging` branch of our forked `ec-private-gpt` repo.
+- create and submit Pull Request to merge the feature branch into the `ec-dev` branch of our forked `ec-private-gpt` repo.
+  - GOTCHA: please make sure to select our forked repo's `ec-dev` branch as the base branch (unfortunately, Github will automatically select the original PrivateGPT's `main` brach as the base).
 - once the PR has been approved, `cd` one level up to the root of ImmigrationCommons.
 - create a new branch to ensure we can utilize the latest feature code in our `ec-private-gpt` submodule: `git checkout -b feature-update-submodule`, then:
 - `git submodule update --recursive --remote` - updates submodule to the latest commits
-- `git merge --no-ff ec-staging` - merge the submodule changes in `ec-staging`
+- `git merge --no-ff ec-dev` - merge the submodule changes in `ec-dev`
 - `git push origin feature-update-submodule`
 - then, submit a PR on ImmigrationCommons as usual

-Please note, that once changes have been approved on `staging`, the same exact steps will be required to merge the latest updates in `staging` into `production`.
+Please note, that once changes have been approved on `staging`, the same exact steps will be required to merge the latest updates into `production`.

 ### Maintenance